-Around the world, women are facing direct threats to their reproductive health, safety, economic rights, and so much more—with policies like the global gag rule promising to reduce resources for groups that provide much-needed health services for women and girls, and the travel ban fanning the flames of Islamophobia.
+Around the world, women and girls are facing direct threats to their reproductive health, safety, economic rights, and so much more—with policies like the global gag rule promising to reduce resources for groups that provide much-needed health services for women and girls, and the travel ban fanning the flames of Islamophobia.

 Yet women and their allies from every corner of the globe are refusing to let these rollbacks take place.
 Women are daring to resist and persist.
-From Brazil to Iraq, Nigeria to the United States, movements for women’s rights are powerful and resilient.
+From Brazil to Iraq, Nigeria to the United States, movements for women’s and girls’ rights are powerful and resilient.

 We at Global Fund for Women know there is more than one way to participate in a movement.
 There are many ways individuals like you can help make a difference now.
 Use this action toolkit to learn how YOU can be a champion for equality!